On this page:

 - Contact the occupational health program (if available) or supervisor.

-- being within 6 feet of a person who has COVID-19 for a total of 15 minutes or more over a 24-hour period, or
+- Close contact means being within 6 feet of a person who has COVID-19 for a total of 15 minutes or more over a 24-hour period, or having other direct exposure.

 - Self-quarantine means staying home and avoiding contact with others.
 Workers who are self-quarantining should not go to work or school or take public transportation (taxis, buses or ride-shares) if possible.
 The local health department can assist with making sure that a person’s basic needs (for example, food and medication) are met.